 In March 2017, the Department for Education instructed all Local Authorities to review their provision for pupils with special educational needs and disabilities, in order to ensure that there are sufficient good school places to meet the needs of all pupils.
-The Government has committed £215 million of capital funding to help local authorities create new school places and improve existing facilities for children and young people with SEN and disabilities, in consultation with parents and providers.
+The Government has committed capital funding to help local authorities create new school places and improve existing facilities for children and young people with SEN and disabilities, in consultation with parents and providers.

 The Department for Education requires all Local Authorities to publish the Special Provision Plan on their local offer.
 This document sets out the proposed plans for special schools including the number of increased places and will be updated as the project progresses.